KohaAloha/koha-testing-docker/README.md

 where `<options>` are the valid `ktd` option switches.
 If your usage requires more options you should check `docker compose --help` or refer to the [Docker compose documentation](https://docs.docker.com/compose/).

+### Developing plugins using ktd
+ktd ships with some nice tools for working with plugins

+Please see the [wiki](https://gitlab.com/koha-community/koha-testing-docker/-/wikis/Developing-plugins) for details

 ### Keycloak / SSO
 ktd ships with a keycloak option so one may use it for testing and developing single sign on functionality.